lkesteloot/unsong/unsong.md

 “I know!
 If it wasn’t impossible, you would have done it, I believe you, I swear.”

-“Robin, what…”
+“Robin, what...”

 “That’s the thing, Jala.
 You did everything possible.
 So I had to give you a chance.
 It’s like you always say.
 Somebody has to and no one else will.
 But you couldn’t.
 But you love me.
 I don’t know why but you do.
-While I’m in Hell, you’ve got another reason, you can cut through the paradox…”
+While I’m in Hell, you’ve got another reason, you can cut through the paradox...”

 It hit him.
 It hit him like an asteroid hits a planet, killing all life, boiling away the seas, a giant sterilizing wave of fire.
-“Robin…you…no…how…[i]no[/i]…” and just like that the human part of him disappeared, was consumed, his eyes flashed with white fire, what had once seemed like hair stretched out behind him like the tail of a comet, the air turned cold, the room turned grey, the lights turned off, he stood there, raw, celestial, enraged.
+“Robin... you... no... how... [i]no[/i]...” and just like that the human part of him disappeared, was consumed, his eyes flashed with white fire, what had once seemed like hair stretched out behind him like the tail of a comet, the air turned cold, the room turned grey, the lights turned off, he stood there, raw, celestial, enraged.

 “THIS IS NOT HOW IT ENDS!” he shouted, less at her than at everything.
 “NO. YOU CAN’T DO THIS.
 THIS.
 IS.
 NOT.
 HOW.
 IT.
 ENDS.”